FitzwilliamMuseum/egyptiancoffins/_pop-ups/Wisbech-Museum.md

 lon: 0.160770
 ---

-The coffins team went to Wisbech Museum
+The Wisbech and Fenlands Museum